auth0/docs/articles/applications/reference/grant-types-auth0-mapping.md

 # Auth0 Grant Types Mapping

 When they are registered, Auth0 Applications will have access to different grant types based on their application types.
 The biggest deciding factor is whether the application is [confidential or public](/applications/concepts/app-types-confidential-public).
-The application type is indicated by the value contained in the `token_endpoint_auth_method` flag.

 ## Public Applications